ADHD Drug Holidays: Should Your Kid Take One?

 "I learned my lesson, and now I'm afraid to not have him on it," she says.

 Yet Feldman says she still halves his dose on the weekends.
 Why?
 Because she fears that she is seeing him only when he's on his medications and that he won't learn to control his behaviors without them.

 "It's my fear of medicating him too much.
 Part of impulsivity is sensory overload; at home, when it's just us, he doesn't have that.
 From 3:30 to 5:30 on, it's just him," she says.

 ADHD Drugs, Weight Loss, and Growth

-Stimulants tend to curb the appetite in many children, and studies have shown that while on medication, boys especially lose ground in their expected growth by about half an inch a year -- during the first 2 years of treatment.
-Their growth after that does not seem to be affected, and in some cases catches up, even if they continue taking the meds into adolescence.
+Stimulants tend to curb the appetite in many children, and studies have shown that while on medication, boys' growth slows by about half an inch a year -- during the first 2 years of treatment.
+Their growth after that does not seem to be affected, and in some cases catches up, even if they continue taking the meds.

 "It's not all kids who don't grow.
 But if you look at the average, it lasts about a year or 2.
 The effects haven't been seen on long-term growth," Wolraich says.
 "That's why we recommend monitoring height and weight.
 If there is a decrease in growth, it's something being followed closely.''

-Why stimulants delay growth in the first place is an unknown, Vitiello says.
-It isn't only because of a loss of appetite, but also may be due to changes in levels of testosterone.
-Vitiello cites a study involving monkeys in which the onset of puberty was temporarily delayed in those who were given Ritalin for 3 years.
+Why stimulants delay growth is unknown, Vitiello says.
+It isn't only because of a loss of appetite, but also may be due to changes in levels of the hormone testosterone.